suarez96/Heart_Statlog_Classifier/README.md

 ![Starting2](presentation/numerical_data.png)

 After we've done our initial exploration, we continue by looking at visualizations of what I think are intuitive relationships.
 In this case, I looked at the distribution of ages among both classes.
 Here we can see that, although not a deciding factor, the age distributions of both classes are, in fact, slightly different.
-We can also see that the spreads of resting heart rates are similar among both classes but not identical.
+We can also see that the spreads of resting blood pressure among groups are similar among both classes but not identical.

 ![Starting Point](presentation/init_graphs.png)